sergiosouzalima/Authenticapp/README.md

 Here we offer 5 attempts to the user to login at this website.
 The user is blocked if this 5 attempts is reached.

-When the user is blocked a message warning to the user that he/she is blocked is shown.
+When the user is blocked, a message is shown warning to the user that he/she is blocked.

 At each invalid login, the invalid login counter is increased by 1.
-Therefore, the website records each attempt to enter using invalid email or password.
+Therefore, the website records any attempts to login using invalid email or password.

-When the user enters using appropriate email and password, the invalid login counter turns to zero.
+When the user enters using appropriate email and password, the invalid login counter, turns to zero.

 Hence, the counter is prepared to be increased again by the next time, in case the user make login mistakes.